-- There's no pre-planned intent to compare effects broken down by sex, but the sex of the subjects is recorded. - The researchers have decided to have an overall Type I error rate of 0.05, allowing 0.03 for the pre-planned inferences and 0.02 for any data snooping they might decide to do. - The pre-planned comparison shows no statistically significant difference between the three dosages when the data are not broken down by sex. - However, since the sex of the patients is known, the researchers decide to look at the outcomes broken down by combination of sex and dosage. - They notice that the results for women in the highdosage group look much better than the results for the men in the low dosage group, and perform a hypothesis test to check that out. - In accounting for Type I error, the researchers need to take the number of data-snooping inferences performed as 15, not one. - The reason is that they 've looked at fifteen comparisons: there are $3 \times 2 = 6$ dosage×sex combinations, and hence $(6 \times 5)/2 = 15$ pairs of dosage×sex combinations. - Thus the significance level for the post hoc test should not be 0.02, but (if the Bonferroni method is used) 0.02/15.
+- There's no pre-planned intent to compare effects broken down by sex, but the sex of the subjects is recorded. - The researchers have decided to have an overall Type I error rate of 0.05, allowing 0.03 for the pre-planned inferences and 0.02 for any data snooping they might decide to do. - The pre-planned comparisons show no statistically significant difference between the three dosages when the data are not broken down by sex. - However, since the sex of the patients is known, the researchers decide to look at the outcomes broken down by combination of sex and dosage. - They notice that the results for women in the highdosage group look much better than the results for the men in the low dosage group, and decide to perform a hypothesis test to check that out. - In accounting for Type I error, the researchers need to take the number of data-snooping inferences performed as 15, not one. - The reason: They've looked at fifteen comparisons -there are 3×2 = 6 dosage×sex combinations, and hence (6×5)/2 = 15 pairs of dosage×sex combinations. - o Thus the significance level for the post hoc test should not be 0.02, but (if the Bonferroni method is used) 0.02/15.